Jean-Alexis Moncorgé, better known as Jean Gabin (17 May 1904 – 15 November 1976), was a French actor and singer.

 He made his debut at the tail end of the silent era, and by 1934 and La Bandera he was a major star in French cinema.
 1937's The Grand Illusion got him attention worldwide, and the movie became the first picture in a non-English language to be nominated for the Academy Award for Best Picture.

 World War II and the German occupation of France led Gabin to emigrate to America.
-His brief career in Hollywood led to disappointment, so he decided to make better use of his time by joining the Free French Forces in North Africa.
-He fought on the Western front in 1944 and was there for the liberation of Paris.
+His brief career in Hollywood ended up a disappointment, so he decided to make better use of his time by joining the Free French Forces in North Africa.
+He fought on the Western front in the second half of 1944 and was there for the liberation of Paris.